INAImexico/ocds_clarificationMeetings_extension/README.md

-ClarificationMeeting | Clarification meeting | A clarification meeting is used to solve enquiries the tenderers may have about issues related to the call for proposals. id | Meeting ID | A local identifier for this meeting, unique within this block. date | Meeting date | The date on which the clarification meeting is held. clarificationMeetingAttendees | Clarification meeting attendees | The tenderers or other actors attending the clarification meeting. clarificationMeetingOfficials | Clarification meeting officials | The officials attending the clarification meeting.
+ClarificationMeeting | Clarification meeting | A clarification meeting is used to solve enquiries the tenderers may have about issues related to the call for proposals. id | Meeting ID | A local identifier for this meeting, unique within this block. date | Meeting date | The date on which the clarification meeting is held. attendees | Clarification meeting attendees | The tenderers or other actors attending the clarification meeting. officials | Clarification meeting officials | The officials attending the clarification meeting.

 ## Issues